-Maybe most critically, as Hermès would later learn, several of its own employees were intimately involved in the budding criminal enterprise, providing those authentic materials and overseeing the manufacturing of the eye-poppingly expensive handbags.
+Maybe most critically, as Hermès would later learn, several of its own employees were intimately involved in the budding criminal enterprise, providing the otherwise authentic materials and overseeing the manufacturing of the eye-wateringly expensive handbags.
 The result came in the form of counterfeit Hermès bags of almost unprecedented quality.

 “It’s an absolute disgrace,” Hermès’ longtime former CEO Patrick Thomas said in 2012, revealing that some “80 percent of objects sold on the Internet under the Hermès names are counterfeit.”

-As of that same year, the shadowy trade in infringing goods was costing the French economy as a whole a whopping $7.5 billion in lost revenue per annum (that the government knew of), a number that had been growing steadily over the years, and which was only expected to increase as time went on.
-However, not only has the dollar-figure associated with the fake trade been escalating, the sophistication of the players and their global counterfeiting operations has been advancing significantly, as well.
-With that in mind, industry insiders, trade organizations, and law enforcement officials have been paying attention for decades – watching the risks to their own interests rise.
+As of that same year, the shadowy trade in infringing goods was costing the French economy as a whole a whopping $7.5 billion in lost revenue per annum (that the government knew of), a number that had been growing steadily year-over-year, and which was only expected to increase further.
+However, not only has the dollar-figure associated with the fake trade been escalating, the sophistication of the players and their global operations has been advancing significantly, as well.
+With that in mind, industry insiders, trade organizations, and law enforcement officials, alike, have been paying attention for decades – watching the risks to their own interests rise.

 “When counterfeiting was artisanal, it didn’t bother us much,” Adrian de Flers, the head of Comité Colbert, the French luxury goods association, said in back in the 1980s.
 With the broadening scope of counterfeiting, facilitated in large part by widespread technological advances, and the unending demand for less bank-breaking alternatives, “it’s become an industrial practice, and we’re frankly very worried.”